dmitry2080/liltag/README.md

 ```

 #### 2. Providing the Configuration Directly

-If you prefer to provide the configuration directly within your code, you can pass it as an object to the lilTagInit function.
+If you prefer to provide the configuration directly within your code, you can pass it as an object.

 ```javascript
 const lilTag = new LilTag({